Big Data in the Life Sciences Training Program

 Institutional Program Unifying Population and Laboratory-Based Sciences

-The program provides support for select students enrolled in any of the biomedical sciences graduate programs at Dartmouth.
+The program provides support for select students enrolled in any of the biomedical sciences doctoral programs at Dartmouth.

 Students in this track will be exposed to an enhanced breadth and depth of training, including required core courses focused on principles of physiology, biochemistry, molecular and cell biology, as well as those focused on the population and quantitative sciences.
 For the thesis experience, students must be co-mentored by both laboratory scientists and quantitative or population researchers.
 PhD students may apply to this competitive program after they have officially confirmed a dissertation advisor and a co-advisor for their proposed project.
 The program provides student tuition and stipend support, as well as opportunities for computational resources and travel.

 Students or mentors interested in learning more about the program should contact Dr. Michael Whitfield or Dr. Brock Christensen.

 If you are considering applying to the Burroughs Wellcome Fund Big Data in the Life Sciences Training Program, we ask that you first provide a statement of intent with the following information: your name, year, graduate program, PI, and proposed co-mentor.
 We will use this information to help guide our selection of faculty members for the application review committee.
 The statement is nonbinding and not required but is very helpful.
 Send the statement of intent to to Kristine A. Giffin by July 2, 2022.
 Final application materials are due by July 23, 2022.